Yosemite National Park In February: Firefall and Snow Hiking Adventure

 I’m sure that this experience was a completely different one before social media made the firefall famous.
 And while I am often saddened by the changes that some places or experiences have undergone as a result, here I was able to embrace it.
 Everyone here was united in some way for the one thing that might not even happen, patiently waiting and staring minute by minute at the gray rock surface.

 As the sun began to set, it seemed like the conditions could be good – at least the cloudless sky allowed a clear path for the sun to shine at the waterfall.
 The shine of the sun got more and more focused on the waterfall, becoming more golden minute after minute.

-And then – the sun was gone.
+No fire glow, just a bit of a reddish touch.
 Were we at the wrong spot, we wondered?
-A park ranger explained that though the weather conditions were quite good, the timing was not perfect.
-And so the firefall just was a reddish-golden fall in a way.
+A park ranger explained that though the weather conditions were quite good, the timing was not perfect as the angle of the sun was not pointed enough at the water trickle falling from the granite rock.

 Even though the sun was already gone, the Horsetail Fall shone a last time silvery before it got completely dark.